An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 Teacher side

 The Teacher’s Manual offers detailed recommendations on how to structure a lesson over four or five days.
 While I typically start with the teacher manual, we’ve developed our own pace and preferred method of approaching the lessons.
+So we don’t really use the manual in our home.

 Here are the key points covered in the teacher’s manual (some of which I previously discussed in the Structure and Style for Students components article):